The1Anubis/Zcents/README.md

 ### Building

-Build Zcash along with most dependencies from source by running the following command:
+Build Zcents along with most dependencies from source by running the following command:

 ```
 ./zcutil/build.sh -j$(nproc)